 - They are made of polyurethane which is a hard and durable material.

 Indoor wheels are mostly used for roller derby, jam skating, or artistic roller skating.
 All these activities are done on the smoothest floors possible.
-And these skating styles are more about technique and trick rather than balance.
+And these skating styles are more about technique and tricks rather than balance.

 Average Lifespan of Indoor Wheels